×

 Patient Complaints

-The IDF has a Patient Complaints Procedure.
-Due to other complaint mechanisms available to some IDF members we are not able to handle complaints for all members under this procedure.
+The Independent Doctors Federation is proud to offer a Patient Complaints Procedure to support our members and their patients.
+However, due to the different complaint mechanisms available to some of our members, we may not be able to handle complaints for all members through this procedure.

-If you would like clarification on whether a complaint can be brought against a specific member under this process, please contact a member of our team on 020 3696 4080, or email us at info@idf.co.uk and we’ll be happy to clarify for you.
+If you’re unsure whether a complaint can be brought against a specific member under this process, please contact our team at 020 3696 4080 or email info@idf.co.uk.
+We’ll be happy to provide clarification.

-If the patient is still dissatisfied (s)he can take the complainant to ISCAS for final adjudication.
+If the patient is still dissatisfied after Stage 2, they may take the complaint to ISCAS for an independent, external adjudication.

 Please click on the links below to access the relevant documents;